 This is our first People of Gran Canaria Interview.
 So lets start things off with chef and business owner David Gibson from Fusion Restaurant & Loungebar in Playa del Ingles.
-We have interviewed David in December 2020 as the first person.
-This is a transcript of the interview.
-But we have also recorded the interview, so you can watch it here further below.
+We have interviewed David recently as the first person for our Love Gran Canaria YouTube Channel.
+Below you can find the transcript of the interview and some images from David’s travels

 How long have you lived in Gran Canaria?

 Now I live in Puerto Rico, which I have kind of always lived here apart from a 3 year stint when I moved to Playa del Ingles when I opened the business there.

 So I then had 3 years in Playa del Ingles.
 Pablo my partner and myself are hoping to move back up to Playa del Ingles at some point.

 I always said I wouldn’t want to live in Playa del Ingles.
 I always thought it was too built up, too touristy.

 But, when I moved there I was living in a small bungalow complex in the centre of Playa del Ingles and it was the most peaceful place I have ever lived.
 I really enjoyed the fact that you can walk everywhere and I didn’t expect to like living there so much.
 We really want to move back to that area of Playa del Ingles/Maspalomas.

 What was your first impression when you arrived?

 I arrived here on the 11th of December 1995, on my own, I was in a small apartment, studio apartment in Puerto Rico and I was in shock!
 What had I done?
 What am I doing here!
 I had been on holiday a few times before and I kind of vaguely knew a little bit about the island but I was in shock for a whole month.
 My initial impression was one of OMG why am I here!